 Something in our brains can sense when someone starts rehearsing a speech, or trying to hook us on the line for some kind of scam, sale, or pitch.

-Relate to people for the sake of relationship, and not to get some tally or new church member.
+Relate to others for the sake of relationship, and not to get some tally or new members .

 King David sings: “I will not die, but live, And tell of the works of the LORD” (Psalm 118:17).